Active aerosols: Conclusion

-In conclusion, we have experimentally demonstrated an active aerosol by controlling the order of gold nanorods suspended in air using electric fields.
-We applied active aerosols to realize \emph{component-less optics} and highlighted three illustrative paradigms.
-Further investigations may lead to additional \emph{component-less optics} such as diffusers, lenses or holographic elements \cite{palmer1980, palmer1983}, as well as their integration for signal processing \cite{Engheta, Silva}.
+We have experimentally demonstrated an active aerosol by controlling the order of gold nanorods suspended in air using electric fields.
+We applied active aerosols to realize component-less optics and highlighted three illustrative paradigms.
 These results open up the possibility to govern electrodynamic effects in the atmosphere.